 And each summer, when Indians baseball dominates the city, Tribe fans can take advantage of RTA's Downtown service to speed them on their way to Progressive Field, so they won't miss a moment of the action.

 RTA's 1,050-foot Walkway protects fans from traffic and the weather.
 The Walkway begins at the Tower City food court and ends in the lobby of Quicken Loans Arena.
-The Walkway opens at least two hours before each game, and remains open for 90 minutes after the game.
+The Walkway opens at 3 p.m. for every evening game, and remains open for 90 minutes after the game.

 Many bus routes also serve Public Square and arena/ballpark area.